Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid

-\textit{Coupled Josephson effects.}--- As an analogy to superfluidity~\cite{volovik2003,sonin2010}, the two Goldstone modes, $\varphi_0$ and $\psi$, are related to spin and charge supercurrents respectively via symmetries.
-Without the exciton pairings, the electron and hole layers have the spin rotational symmetry:
+\textit{Coupled Josephson effects.}--- As an analogy to pure charge or spin superfluids~\cite{volovik2003,sonin2010}, the two Goldstone modes, $\varphi_0$ and $\psi$, are related to spin and charge supercurrents respectively.
+Without the exciton condensation, the electron and hole layers have a spin rotational symmetry: